pip-services/pip-services-docs/content/en/dart/rpc/services/http_endpoint.md

 `@override`
 > bool isOpen()

-- **returns**: boolean - whether or not this endpoint is open with an actively listening REST server.
+- **returns**: bool - whether or not this endpoint is open with an actively listening REST server.

 #### register